Q: Can I really get a Small Business Grant on the Internet?

 Q: Who selects grant recipients?

-A: Our WomensNet Advisory Board, comprised of Christina Lambert, Kelsey Ptucha, Marcia Layton-Turner and the occasional guest judge.
+A: Our WomensNet Advisory Board, comprised of Christina Lambert, Kelsey Ptucha and Marcia Layton-Turner.

 Q: Why do you charge an application fee?